cryham/py-dirt/README.md

 Use `d -t` first, to test dir and show Stats (nothing executed).
 With also `-l` it will list files.

 Using `d -o` will only show final options (Yes/No).

+To change any option's default value change last 0 or 1 to opposite at end of line e.g. with `opt_bool('-t',`